XIAOYUANXIONG/EXET/README.en.md

 Installation tutorial
 Please download the latest build instructions
-This software is applicable to Windows 2000 and above Participation and contribution
+This software is visually available for Windows 7 and above (Windows 8.1 and above is recommended) The old version can run on 98/2000/2003
+Participation and contribution
 1. XIAOYUANXIONG
 2. Exet personnel